 Co-Ownership is a not-for-profit organisation that helps people become homeowners.
 They have three ways to help people: Co-Own, Rent to Own and Co-Own for Over 55s.
 Since 1978 they have helped over 30,000 people buy a home in Northern Ireland, and currently have over 10,000 customers.

 "To deliver opportunities for people to access quality homes and guide them on their home journey.”

 Co-Ownership helps people to own their own homes through equity sharing, which means part-buying and part-renting the property of their choice.
 If a person would not normally be able to buy the home they need on a full mortgage, Co-Ownership enables them to buy as much as they can afford initially, with the option of buying the rest from Co-Ownership at any time.

-Customers can choose a property up to £165,000 it can be anywhere in Northern Ireland and can be a new build or an existing property.
+Customers can choose a property up to £190,000 (the property Value Limit).
+The property can be anywhere in Northern Ireland and can be a new build or an existing home.

 You should use the above information as a guide.
 All queries should be made to Co-Ownership during office hours on 028 9032 7276, or via their website.

 The Northern Ireland Co-Ownership Housing Association Limited (Co-Ownership) is registered as a housing association under the Housing (Northern Ireland) Order 1981 and also as a friendly society under the Industrial and Provident Societies Acts (Northern Ireland) 1969 and 1976.
 Co-Ownership is regulated and partly funded by the Department for Communities.